Commercial content | 18+ | T&C's Apply

 The club’s all time record victory is 12-0.
 Cheltenham Town beat Chippenham Rovers by this scoreline in the FA Cup in 1935.
 Cheltenham Town’s record defeat came in 1952, when Merthyr Tydfil beat the club 10-1 in the Southern League.

 The Cheltenham Town all time record transfer signing is Jermaine McGlashan.
 McGlashan joined the club from Aldershot Town in 2012 for a fee of £60,000.
-The highest transfer fee the club have ever received for a players is £400,000, a fee paid by Colchester United for Steven Gillespie in 2008.
+The highest transfer fee the club have ever received for a players is £1.4 million, a fee paid by Bristol City for Mo Eisa in 2018.

 The highest attendance figure the Cheltenham Town players have played in front of at their Whaddon Road home is 8,326.
 This crowd figure was achieved in 1956, when Cheltenham Town played Reading in the FA Cup.